canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

     type: string
 ```

-Now we just need to add the relation definition to `metadata.yaml`.
+Now add the relation definition to `metadata.yaml`.
 Add the following to the end of that file:

 ```
 requires: